neondatabase/website/content/docs/reference/cli-branches.md

 #### Options

-In addition to the Neon CLI [global options](../neon-cli/global-options), the `create` sub-command supports these options:
+In addition to the Neon CLI [global options](../neon-cli/global-options), the `create` subcommand supports these options:

 | Option                                    | Description                                                                               | Type    | Required                               |
 | ----------------------------------------- | ----------------------------------------------------------------------------------------- | ------- | :------: |